Naveenkumar-Dev-21/Cipher-Hide/README.md

-# NexusCipher - Futuristic Steganography Tool
+# CipherHide - Futuristic Steganography Tool

 A modern, sleek steganography application built with PyQt5 that allows you to hide secret messages in various media types: